 5. Most podcast listening occurs at home throughout the day

-6. Podcasts have opportunities for growth in markets 51+ where they are underrepresented
+6. Podcasts have opportunities for growth in markets 51+ where listening is underrepresented

-7. Over the last year, Spotify surpassed Apple as the top podcast listening platform; YouTube and Apple tie for second
+7. Over the last year, Spotify has surpassed Apple as the top podcast listening platform; YouTube is a close second and Apple is third

-According to Edison’s Q2 “Share of Ear,” 26% of podcast tuning minutes occur on Spotify, 20% on Apple, and 19% on YouTube.
+According to Edison’s Q4 “Share of Ear,” 24% of podcast tuning minutes occur on Spotify, 23% on YouTube, and 18% on Apple.
 The “big three” platforms account for two-thirds of podcast tuning.

-- Nearly half of all U.S. 25-54 time spent with talk/personality content now occurs via podcast, up 2X in five years
+- Over half of all U.S. 25-54 time spent with talk/personality content now occurs via podcast, up 2X in five years

-- Podcast listeners are super audio fans spending six hours a day with audio, +43% more time than the average American
+- Podcast listeners are super audio fans spending nearly six hours a day with audio, +38% more time than the average American

 - The median age of the podcast audience holds at 34 despite massive audience growth